HasanSaad2/HasanSaad2.github.io/_inPreparation/Distribution of a Gaussian Hypergeometrc Function with Character of Order 3.md

 title: "To be determined"
 collection: inPreparation
 venue: ''
-collaborators:''
+collaborators:'(with Neelam Saikia and Sudhir Pujahari)'
-citation: '(with Neelam Saikia and Sudhir Pujahari, in Preparation)'
+citation: '(in Preparation)'
 ---